Prof Riccardo Scarpa

 - Beharry-Borg, N. & Scarpa, R. (2010).
 Researcher-selected versus respondent-selected attributes: improved coastal water quality in Tobago.
 In Choice Experiments in Developing Countries.
 Bennett, Jeff. & Birol, Ekin.
 Edward Elgar, Cheltenham, U.K. 67-86.

 - Ruto, E. & Scarpa, R. (2010).
 Using choice experiments to investigate preferences for cattle traits in Kenya.
-In Choice Experiments in Developing Countries.
-Bennett, J. & Birol, E. Edward Elgar, Cheltenham, U.K. 244-260.
+In Choice Experiments in Developing Countries: Implementation, Challenges and Policy Implications.
+Bennett, J. & Birol, E. Cheltenham, U.K.: Edward Elgar.
+244-260.

 - Beharry, N. & Scarpa, R. (2008).
 Valuing improved coastal water quality for beach recreation on the Caribbean island of Tobago.
 In Payment for Ecosystems Services.
 Kumar, P. & Muradian, R. Oxford University Press, U.K.